masterthemes/masterthemes-template-vim/readme.md

 # masterthemes-template-vim

-A MasterThemes application template for Vim and Neovim.
+A MasterThemes application template for Vim\Neovim.

+## Overview

+See the [MasterThemes](https://github.com/masterthemes/masterthemes/) repository for more information.

+## Installation

+TBD

 ## License